Champs-Libres/QgisGeoJSONExportPlugin/README.md

 ## Features

-This plugin convert vectorial layer into a GeoJSON file and send it to a remote server via ftp, sftp or ftps
+This plugin convert vectorial layer (and its attribute table) into a GeoJSON file and send it to a remote server via ftp, sftp or ftps

 ## Installation